Frequently Asked Questions

 Generally, there are no examinations in IBOLT courses.
 We believe that Practical Activities are a better demonstration of a student's integration of learning into real life situations.

-To pass an IBOLT course, students must earn a sixty percent (60%) final grade.
+To pass an IBOLT course, students must earn a fifty percent (50%) final grade.

 Our instructors endeavor to return assignments submitted by electronic means within five work days.